 When to Prune Tomato Plants?

-The best time to prune tomato plants is around the time the first flowers begin to open up, usually late June to early July in most areas.
+Let's start with the basics, like how and when to prune tomato plants.
+The best time for pruning is around the time the first flowers begin to open up, usually late June to early July in most areas.
 Then, cut back tomato plants every two weeks after the initial pruning.
 Stop pruning about two weeks before you suspect the fruits to be ready to harvest, as the additional leaf coverage can help shade the delicate tomatoes during the ripening process.

 Pruning tomato seedlings starts relatively early, at about 3 weeks after transplanting into the ground or pot.
 At this point, your tomato seedling will likely be 4-6 inches (10-15 cm) tall.
 When suckers begin developing, remove them to strengthen your plant’s main development.